 This is a double blind randomised clinical trial.
-Patients will be treated with infusion of allogenic or autologous feces by duodenal tube after bowel lavage.
-Type 1 diabetes mellitus patients will be randomized to the following 2 treatment arms:
+Patients will be treated with infusion of a placebo or allogenic feces by duodenal tube after bowel lavage.
+Newly diagnosed type 1 diabetes mellitus patients will be randomized to the following 2 treatment arms:

-1. Multiple allogenic Type 1 diabetes donor fecal infusions at 0, 8 and 16 weeks.

-2. Multiple autologous (own) feces infusions at 0, 8 and 16 weeks.
+- 1. Multiple allogenic Type 1 diabetes donor fecal infusions at 0, 8 and 16 weeks. - 2.
+Multiple placebo infusions at 0, 8 and 16 weeks.

-6 months before initial treatment, at baseline, 6 and 12 months residual beta cel function, microbial composition, and immune cel function will be characterised.
+At baseline, 6, 9 and 12 months residual beta cel function, microbial composition, and immune celfunction will be characterised.